 Tony Williams answered Cllr Johnston’s question by saying it related to a graduate trainees program.
 Cllr Mark Johnston asked a further question to Tony Williams.
 Tony Williams replied.

-Cllr Leslie Rennie, Conservative asked about a point she had raised at the briefing.
+Cllr Lesley Rennie, Conservative asked about a point she had raised at the briefing.
 She wondered if the senior management restructure would lead to people’s jobs being subject to risk.
 She asked if in future members of the Committee, Leaders and Deputy Leaders could receive updates more regularly, such as fortnightly?

 Chris Hyams answered.